 \subsubsection{Motivation}

-Since source code metrics do not show promising results in predicting the bug severity according to Section \ref{sec:Answer to RQ1}, we explore other approaches.
-To do so, we study the static analysis tools which are widely used in practice for different purposes (e.g., finding programming errors, coding standard violations, syntax violations, security vulnerabilities) by technical teams.
-This approach is favorable because of its higher speed than the human code review and its capability in working offline with low required resources.
-Since these tools are already integrated into the deployment process of many companies, so if we could use them for predicting the severity we can leverage them for prioritizing the bugs without requiring any other tools/methods.
+Since source code metrics do not show promising results in predicting the bug severity, we explore other approaches.
+To do so, we study the static analysis tools that are widely used in practice for different purposes (e.g., finding programming errors, coding standard violations, syntax violations, and security vulnerabilities) by technical teams.
+This approach is favorable because of its higher speed than the human code review and its capability to work offline with low required resources.
+Since these tools are already integrated into the deployment process of many companies, if we could use them for predicting the severity we can leverage them for prioritizing the bugs without requiring any other tools/methods.
 Therefore, in this RQ, first, we need to find out if these tools can detect real-world complex bugs, and then we study their performance in predicting the detected bug's severity.